Charles Herbster

-Charles W. Herbster (born 1954 or 1955) is an American agribusiness executive, cattle producer, political donor, and politician.
-He was an agriculture advisor and chairman of Donald Trump's agriculture and rural advisory committee during the Trump's 2020 presidential campaign.
-Herbster also ran unsuccessfully for the Republican nomination for Governor of Nebraska in 2014 and 2022.
+Charles Wesley Herbster (born 1954) is an American agribusiness executive, cattle producer, political donor, and politician.
+He was an agriculture advisor and chairman of Donald Trump's agriculture and rural advisory committee during Trump's 2020 presidential campaign.
+He also sought the Republican nomination for Governor of Nebraska in 2014 and 2022, losing to Pete Ricketts and Jim Pillen respectively.

 Early life and education

 Charles Wesley Herbster was born in Falls City, Nebraska, in 1954 as the only child of Donald Eugene Herbster and Dorothy M. Herbster (nee Carico).
 Herbster graduated from Falls City High School.
-He attended the University of Nebraska–Lincoln for two years, but dropped out and returned home after the death of his mother.
+He attended the University of Nebraska–Lincoln for two years but dropped out and returned home after the death of his mother.

 Career

 Agriculture

 Herbster is a cattle producer and owns Herbster Angus Farms in Falls City.
 Herbster's farm in Falls City began as a homestead in 1847 owned by William McKendry Maddox, Herbster's great-great-grandfather.
 The ranch passed through Maddox's granddaughter, Leta Meyers Carico, who was Herbster's maternal grandmother and whom Herbster credits as his first teacher and mentor.
-Herbster stated his farming practice was inspired in part by champion grower, Francis Childs, known for his heavy use of chemicals and deep plowing methods.
+Herbster stated his farming practice was inspired in part by champion grower Francis Childs, known for his heavy use of chemicals and deep plowing methods.

 He also owns Conklin Co., a Kansas City, Missouri-based manufacturing company, which is structured as a multi-level marketing (MLM) business, which he purchased from Bob Conklin with his wife, Judith, in 1992.
 Conklin sells agricultural products including pesticide additives, farm fertilizers, probiotics for livestock, industrial roof coatings, and motor oils.

-Additional businesses Herbster owns are Herbster Angus Farms in Falls City, Nebraska, and the cattle breeding firm, North American Breeders in Berryville, Virginia.
+Herbster also owns the cattle breeding firm North American Breeders, which is located in Berryville, Virginia.
 Herbster bought North American Breeders in 2015.
 As a breeder, Herbster purchased multiple cows for over $100,000 and multiple bulls for over $600,000 from Schaff's Angus Valley.
 In February 2019, Herbster purchased the highest-priced bull in auction history, paying $1.5 million for a bull called SAV America (SAV stand for Schaff's Angus Valley), which would be used as breeding stock on Herbster's Virginia farm.
 He later bought a one-year-old Angus bull for $2.14 million at a North Dakota auction.
-Livestock show magazine, The Showtimes, noted Herbster Angus Farms for the adherence of its cattle to Angus breed standards and along with high value breeders, Herster frequently purchases winning cattle at youth cattle shows as a way to support youth in the industry.
+Livestock show magazine, The Showtimes, noted Herbster Angus Farms for the adherence of its cattle to Angus breed standards and along with high value breeders, Herbster frequently purchases winning cattle at youth cattle shows as a way to support youth in the industry.
 This, along with Herbster's activity in high cost cattle breeding operations led to his being inducted into The Showtimes Magazine Hall of Fame in November 2017.